InfoSecREDD/NET-UP/README.md

 NET-UP is a Custom Bash Framework to make loading and launching Scripts that depend on internet connectivity to start ONLY when connected.
-Private-Locker uses this Framework with a series of Modules (see below for more information) to do Security Auditing at local Corperations.
+Private-Locker uses this Framework with a series of Modules (see below for more information) to do Security Auditing at local Corporations.
 NET-UP also allows the use of MANY scripts to run - OSINT Scripts, Network Monitoring Scripts (MitM Attacks), Packet Capturing, and Basic Security Auditing.
 NET-UP was also designed to just use One Command to run.
 Doing so allow easy execution of cronjobs or startup based scripts.